microsoft/fluentui/packages/office-ui-fabric-react/src/components/List/docs/ListBestPractices.md

 Add the data-is-scrollable="true" attribute to your scrollable element containing the List.

-By default, the list will use the <body> element as the scrollable element.
-If you contain the list within a scrollable <div> using overflow: auto or scroll, the list needs to listen for scroll events on that element instead.
-On initialization, the list will traverse up the DOM looking for the first element with the data-is-scrollable attribute to know which element to listen to for knowing when to re-evaulate the visible window.
+By default, the List will use the <body> element as the scrollable element.
+If you contain List within a scrollable <div> using overflow: auto or scroll, List needs to listen for scroll events on that element instead.
+On initialization, List will traverse up the DOM looking for the first element with the data-is-scrollable attribute to know which element to listen to for knowing when to re-evaulate the visible window.

 #### My list isn't re-rendering when I mutate its items, what should I do?

-To determine if the list should re-render its contents, the component performs a referential equality check on the items array in its shouldComponentUpdate method.
+To determine if List should re-render its contents, the component performs a referential equality check on the items array in its shouldComponentUpdate method.
 This is done to minimize the performance overhead associating with re-rendering the virtualized list pages, as recommended by the React documentation.
-As a result of this implementation, the list will not determine it should re-render if values within the array are mutated.
+As a result of this implementation, List will not determine it should re-render if values within the array are mutated.
 To avoid this problem, we recommend re-creating the items array using a method such as Array.prototype.concat or ES6 spread syntax shown below:

 ```
 public appendItems(): void {